flamelily-bluescsi/bluescsi/faqs.md

 A: You will receive a tracking number via an email that is sent from Paypal.
 This number with also show within Paypal under the transaction.
 Use this on the Royal Mail tracking page [here](https://www.royalmail.com/track-your-item#/).
 We also now send a basic text email with link when dispatched.

 Q: What if I order multiple items, will I be charged extra for shipping?<br>
 A: No, you will recieve a "Shipping Discount" which will show on the checkout page.
-Multiple 3D prints if purchasing alone (wihtout a device) will get a shipping discount, but not if purchasing 'with' an item as these don't have shipping costs added to their price.
+Multiple 3D prints if purchasing alone (without a device) will get a shipping discount, but not if purchasing 'with' an item as these don't have shipping costs added to their price.

 Q: What is your return policy?<br>
 A: Please read our policy page [here](/return).